captbaritone/jordaneldredge.com/_drafts/breaking-into-open-source.md

   things that appear "wrong" to a newbie but are actually intentional will have multiple closed issues which contain defenses of the current approach.

+## Writing your patch

+All this work, and you're finally ready to actually write your code!
+Take this opportunity to slow down and write your most elegant code.
+The distributed (across time and geography) nature of open source software development, means that projects must lean more heavily on the code for communication.
+There is a quote, for which I cannot find an attribution:

+> Write programs for people first, computers second

+This is never more true than in open source.
+Your code _must_ be able to speak for itself.
+You won't get the opportunity to explain or defend it to the person reviewing your change.
+They must be able to read the code and intuitively understand your intentions.

+### Conform to the project's code style

+Some projects document their code style as part of their contribution guidelines.
+Others have linting tasks you can run to check your code.
+Either way, make sure that your code blends in with its surroundings.
+The entire project should appear as if it were written by a single individual.
+Pay special attention to:

+* Naming conventions
+* Spacing, layout
+* Code organization

+### Prioritize testing

+If you are fixing a bug, be sure to include a regression test that ensures the bug is not reintroduced.
+If you are adding functionality, write tests for as many edge cases as you can think of.
+This will be a benefit to the project as a whole, but it will also greatly increase the likely hood of your patch getting merged.

+The person reviewing your patch will probably not manually test your code.
+Instead they will rely on existing tests to assure themselves you didn't break anything.
+Similarly, they will not give you the benefit of the doubt that _you_ manually tested anything.
+Instead they will look for tests.
+Again, your code must speak for itself.
+Don't _tell_ the reviewer that you tested something, _show_ them, by including an automated test.

 ## Your commit/pull request message

 As I said before, the nature of open source is such that you do not have direct